Graduate Theological Union

 Alum Christine Gutleben (GTU/DSPT)

-The GTU Common M.A. is an exciting opportunity for you to explore theology and religion in response to the challenges posed by contemporary cultures.
+The GTU Common Master of Arts is an exciting opportunity for you to explore theology and religion in response to the challenges posed by contemporary cultures.
 Our students seek to understand the issues and hope to make a difference with their pursuits.
-By studying with faculty and students from across the participating schools of the GTU community, our M.A. students experience true dialogue – talking with each other across what might be entrenched or insurmountable differences.
+By studying with faculty and students from across the participating schools of the GTU community, our MA students experience true dialogue – talking with each other across what might be entrenched or insurmountable differences.

 An extensive range of themes and issues can be studied through various areas of concentration, expanding our traditional strengths in ethics, theology, Bible, and history to include art and religion, cultural and historical studies, Christian spirituality, homiletics, liturgical studies, and religion and psychology.
 Buddhist, Hindu, Islamic, Jewish, and Orthodox Christian studies are also part of our program offerings.

 The GTU is a religiously and culturally diverse environment, and students can incorporate exploration into their program through Certificate options in Women’s Studies, Islamic Studies, Jewish Studies, Orthodox Christian Studies, and new options in Hindu Studies, Asian and Oceanic Cultures and Faith Traditions, and in Black Church/Africana Religions Studies.

 One of the unique components of the program is the opportunity to affiliate with one of the GTU schools or Centers and work with a faculty advisor as your mentor from that school.
 We would love to look with you at your interests and where you might best want to focus your study.
 You are welcome to email GTU Admissions or call 800-826-4488 to start a conversation.